 Therefore, recommendations for what to eat before a race prioritize carbohydrate-rich foods over fatty foods.

 If you want fatty foods before running, avoid fried foods and processed oils.
-Choose high-quality fats like avocado, coconut, nuts, nut butters, seeds, and whole eggs.
+Choose high-quality fats such as avocado, coconut, nuts, nut butter, seeds, and whole eggs.

 #3: Fibrous Carbs